 Bring Your Passport.
 There’s a border crossing on the east end of the park, which takes you into Boquillas del Carmen.
-You’ll pay $5 for a boat ride across the Rio Grande, where you can enjoy authentic tacos and margaritas for lunch.
+You’ll pay a few bucks for a boat ride across the Rio Grande, where you can enjoy authentic tacos and margaritas for lunch.
 The border crossing is only open at certain times and days of the week, which you can learn more about here.

 Gas Stations are more common than water fountains, but they’re still sparse.
 Inside the park, there are only two Stations: Panther Junction and the Rio Grande Village.
 Outside of the park to the west, you’ll find gas in Lajitas, Terlingua, and Study Butte.
 To the North, there is an Alon in Marathon at the intersection of Highway 385 and Highway 90.
 And in Alpine, you’ll find a handful of gas stations throughout the town.